 Start using The Proximity Principle by asking yourself these simple questions: Where do I need to be?
 Who do I need to be around so I can do what I want to do?
 Once you have the answers, take action to meet those people and put yourself in those places, all while demonstrating how passionate and hardworking you are.
 It’s a surefire way to make powerful and lasting connections.

 Maybe that means volunteering to take notes in the meetings you want to run eventually.
 Perhaps it’s filling a need at the company you want to work for.
 Or maybe it’s helping out behind the scenes instead of being in the spotlight.
 There’s so much value in simply saying, “I don’t want anything.
 I just want to learn.”

 These connections don’t necessarily need to be close friendships.
 In fact, you may have heard that people often get a job through acquaintances rather than friends.
-Acquaintance is just another word for ally.
+One of the synonyms for acquaintance is acutally ally.
 You wouldn’t vent to or confide in an ally, but there’s a meaningful relationship between allies just the same.
 And you can’t build relationships on surface-level conversations.

 About Ken Coleman

 Ken Coleman is a career expert and the national radio host of The Ken Coleman Show.

 Pulling from his own personal struggles, missed opportunities, and career successes, Coleman helps people discover what they were born to do and provides practical steps to make their dream job a reality.